trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 </table>

-***PRO TIP*** - To do this in Windows open a command prompt and type "certUtil -hashfile pathToFileToCheck SHA256".
+{% include tip.html content="To do this in Windows open a command prompt and type "certUtil -hashfile pathToFileToCheck SHA256".
 To do this in Linux open a terminal and type "sha256sum pathToFileToCheck".
-Where pathToFileToCheck is replaced with the path of the file you are checking.
+Where pathToFileToCheck is replaced with the path of the file you are checking." %}

 5. In Teensy Loader select File -> Open HEX File.
 Then select the firmware you downloaded and click open.
 6. Now the firmware should appear at the bottom of the Teensy Loader application.